-Giglio Porto is a lively and pleasant place on the east coast with a promenade full of bars, restaurants and souvenir shops with colourful façades and some rocky coves with clear blue sea, also close to the harbour.
-You will inevitably pass by here, because it is the access point to the island.
-Piazza della Dogana overlooks the harbour and is considered the main point of the village.
-In Giglio Porto you can find the Torre del Saraceno (the tower of the Saracen) and the Torre del Lazzaretto (tower of the lazaret).
-If you want to rent a boat this is the place: just ask at the gazebo on the harbour.
-In Giglio Porto the shops and the bars are open till night.
+Giglio Porto is a lively and pleasant town on the east coast with a promenade full of bars, restaurants and souvenir shops, characterized by colourful façades and rocky coves dotting the coast.
+Piazza della Dogana overlooks the harbour and is considered the main hub in the town.
+Giglio Porto is also home to Torre del Saraceno and Torre del Lazzaretto, both of which are well worth a visit.
+If you want to rent a boat, this is the place: just ask at the gazebo on the harbour.